 2017 Saving Endangered Species Youth Art Contest

-- You will be submitting your artwork electronically instead of by mail.
+- All entries are to be submitted electronically at endangered.org/submit-your-art.
 (See “Submitting Artwork” section below for details on sending student art.)

-- All artwork must depict species chosen from one of two lists as noted in “Subject Matter” (below).
+- All artwork must depict species chosen from one of the lists as noted in “Subject Matter” (below).
 We will make no exceptions to this rule.